fission/docs.fission.io/README.md

 ## Publishing your changes

 Make a pull request with your changes to the source.
 There should be no changes under the `dist` directory.
-(Unless you're making a new release, or fixing something in an old version of the docs.)

 When the pull request is merged the site will automatically be updated by netlify.